django-cms/django-cms/docs/extending_cms/api_references.rst

     .. method:: get_plugin_urls(instance)

         Returns URL patterns for which the plugin wants to register views for.
-        They are included under Django CMS PageAdmin in the plugin path (e.g.: ``/admin/cms/page/plugin/<plugin-name>/`` in the default case).
+        They are included under django CMS PageAdmin in the plugin path (e.g.: ``/admin/cms/page/plugin/<plugin-name>/`` in the default case).
         Useful if your plugin needs to asynchronously talk to the admin.